Skip to main content

 2. For the appropriate Habit, click 'View Results'

 3. You'll land on an overview of your Habit.
-On the left hand side, cycle through specific dates on which your Habit survey was sent.
+On the left-hand side, cycle through the specific dates on which your Habit survey was sent.

 Use these results to check in with others and understand how the changes you decided to make have been going so far, and understand areas to add more focus to or areas to stop focusing on